ICC welcomes WTO’s responsiveness to business needs

 ICC Secretary General John W.H.
 Denton AO said: “We particularly welcome the fact that the WTO has finally – after 20 years – agreed to curb harmful fisheries subsidies.
 This is a historic agreement that will protect our common oceans and, equally important, reaffirms that the world can still reach consensus on matters of vital importance.”

 Above all, ICC strongly welcomes ministers responding to the calls of business to properly begin the hard work of reforming all of the WTO’s functions and restoring dispute settlement.
 For too long, many countries have complained about its defects without any action.
-Now that WTO Members have officially agreed on a reform process, they must use the next two years to make progress and change how the way the WTO negotiates agreements, arbitrates disputes and monitors compliance.
+Now that WTO Members have officially agreed on a reform process, they must use the next two years to make progress and change how the WTO negotiates agreements, arbitrates disputes and monitors compliance.

 ICC looks forward to contributing to these efforts and crowding-in the views of global business to ensure that a WTO of the Future works to serve its ultimate end-users: business.